UBCSailbot/docs/docs/current/sailbot_workspace/how_to.md

         1. Run the `Ports: Focus on Ports View` command
         2. Open the site by hovering over its local address and clicking either "Open in Browser" or "Preview in Editor"
-            - Docs is running on port 8000
+            - The local address of Docs is the line with a port of 8000
-            - Website is running on port 3005
+            - The local address of Website is the line with a port of 3005
         3. Changes made to its files are loaded when they are saved

     ??? note "Run MongoDB"